dianatat12/Image-Processing/edge_detection/README.md

     Starting from a basic kernel, other kernels are obtained by a circular shift of the kernel marnings around its center.

 > ![sobel](https://github.com/dianatat12/Image-Processing/blob/main/images/sobel.jpg)
->Neighbourhood operation on a 3x3 neighbourhood.
 > ![sobel_example](https://github.com/dianatat12/Image-Processing/blob/main/images/sobel_example.jpg)
->Neighbourhood operation on a 3x3 neighbourhood.

  ## Laplacian operator
     Laplacian operator is a differential operator used in image processing and computer vision to detect edges in an image.